skbkontur/ZstdNet/README.md

 ### Decompressor class

 Block decompression implementation.
-Instances of this class are **not** thread-safe.
+Instances of this class are **not thread-safe**.
+Consider using `ThreadStatic` or pool of decompressors for bulk processing.

 * Constructor allow specifying decompression options.
 Otherwise, default values for `DecompressionOptions` will be used.